 - There are different job roles that conduct digital forensics investigations.
 It helps to determine which role you want to be in.
 To learn more, see: What is DFIR, and How do Digital Forensics Roles Vary? by Hacks4Pancakes and Digital Forensics Investigator: A Road Few Have Traveled by Ian Barwise.
 Digital forensics jobs in the Public Sector such as law enforcement most likely have different requirements than DFIR jobs in the Private Sector such as working for a corporation.
 See Job Hunting in the DFIR Field by Jessica Hyde and How to Become a Digital Forensics Professional in 2021, and Getting Your Career Started in Cyber Forensics.

 - Look at the job postings for the type of role you’re interested in to get a feel for the job requirements (certifications, prior experience, etc) and start working toward them.
 LinkedIn, Dice, Glassdoor, and Ninja Jobs are some suggestions.
 I listed certifications I’ve seen requested in various Digital Forensics and Incident Response job postings HERE.
 Certification requirements will differ based on the various roles within the DFIR field.
 I recently launched a job board called Get Your Start Careers for people living in the US and Canada.
 Jobs posted here don’t require prior experience in the role being posted.

 - It helps to learn a programming language.
 Python is used a lot in DFIR.

 - Start a blog.
 Even if you don’t have experience, you can document what you’re doing and learning in a blog.
 See Tips for Starting a Blog on This Week in 4n6

-I also recommend watching the webcasts and reading the blog posts below to learn about the different roles within DFIR and how get started:
+I also recommend watching the videos and reading the blog posts below to learn about the different roles within DFIR and how get started: